Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

 Bottom Line Up Front: Under US Open Skies agreements, airlines from signatory countries operate unlimited international service within treaty bounds.
-The bilateral system has expanded from one agreement in 1946 to 130+ active agreements as of March 2026.
-International passenger traffic reached 256.9 million in 2024, growing at 6% annually — more than double the domestic growth rate of 3.8%.
+The US Open Skies program has expanded from its first agreement in 1992 to 130+ active agreements as of March 2026, within a broader bilateral system encompassing over 3,000 agreements worldwide since 1946.
+International passenger traffic reached 256.9 million in 2024 (DOT), approximately 6% annual growth.
+ACI-North America reports international traffic at North American airports grew 8.7% in 2024 — more than double the 3.8% domestic growth rate.
 For airports, international growth generates disproportionate non-aeronautical revenue and depends on Federal Inspection Services capacity.
 Foreign ownership restrictions (49 USC 40102) cap foreign voting interest at 25%, which constrains US carrier capital availability and shapes hub investment decisions.

 The Sovereignty Framework